cintia-sari/exam-preparation-react/README.md

    * Inside the items there is a slider on which they can set the percentage of their current level of knowledge, and this is color-coded so that they know at a glance which item needs to be reviewed more.
 On top of that, they can see their level of knowledge projected onto the entire exam.

-* Within the groups, you can randomly draw one of the items
+* Within the groups, you can randomly draw one of the items ( documentation that helped me write this part: https://www.cluemediator.com/create-simple-popup-in-reactjs )